 Admiration fills my heart for the courage and resilience of the campers who attended last weekend’s Comfort Zone Camp (CZC), the fourth camp to include an adult program because of the need to modify protocols to keep families and volunteers safe during Covid.

-The parent-guardian program mirrored the youth program– a combination of healing circles, where campers can share their stories and fun activities, including a challenge course; always “challenge by choice.”
+The parent-guardian program mirrored the youth program– a combination of healing circles where campers can share their stories and fun activities, including a challenge course, always “challenge by choice.”
 But mental illness, like most physical illnesses, is not a choice caused by unhealthy habits.
 While the stigmas attached to mental illness have changed over the years, sadly, some remain.

 Growth after devastating loss.

 Each year CZC has a theme in the form of a pin.
-2021’s pin is an image of a Phoenix, an ancient and worldwide symbol of rebirth and recovery.
-When the mythical bird grows old (500 to over 1400 years old depending on the legend), it flies into the sun and dies.
+2021’s pin is an image of a Phoenix, an ancient worldwide symbol of rebirth and recovery.
+When the mythical bird grows old (500 to over 1400 years old, depending on the legend), it flies into the sun and dies.
 But it rises again from the ashes, first as a worm.
 Then it grows to become a great sun eagle representing resurrection, renewal, and the power of transformation and spiritual growth after hopelessness and devastating loss.

 Memorial Day flowers used to decorate gravesites include red poppies based on the poem titled ‘In Flanders Fields’ depicting them growing between the graves of fallen soldiers*.
-Poppies don’t fare well as cut flowers, though, so red and white gladiolas shaped like swords symbolizing strength and integrity are often flowers of choice.
+Poppies don’t fare well as cut flowers, though, so red and white gladiolas shaped like swords symbolizing strength and integrity are often the flowers of choice.
 Red roses, carnations, blue delphiniums, and Gerber daisies also are popular in tribute to our heroes.
 Then there are the adored petunias.